 A good rule of thumb when choosing an eye-healthy city is to look Southeast and Pacific Northwest.

-Low-altitude living – cities like Tacoma (WA) and Sarasota (FL) — is a good choice for people with chronic eye problems.
+Low-altitude living – cities like Tacoma (WA) and Sarasota (FL) — are a good choice for people with chronic eye problems.
 This is because of high levels of oxygen in the air that supports clear vision and keeps eyes moist.

-Cities that receive a lot of sun carry a significant risk of sun damage.
+Cities that receive a lot of suns carry a significant risk of sun damage.
 There are some places like Seattle (WA) and Portland (OR) on the top 10 list, which are perennially cloudy and rainy, but they rank high because they offer comfortably low levels of UV exposure.

 Moisture is crucial for good eye health, and humid weather – though they can get pretty unbearable during summers – is highly beneficial.
 This is why cities like Charleston (SC) and Mobile (AL) have scored high in the top 10 list.
 Turn on the AC if you live in these cities, and take comfort in the fact that the inhospitable, wet, summer heat is actually keeping your eyes bright and white.